 Gadarmal Temple – J D Cunningham18 first narrated the legend behind this temple.
 Once a gadaria (गडरिआ, i.e. shepherd) used to tend the flocks of a sage named Gaianath (i.e. Gyannath).
 After a long service, at the behest of his wife, the shepherd asked for some favors from the sage.
 The sage filled his blanket with barley and told him to be happy.
 The Shepherd found no value in the gift and placed it in a corner of his house.
 However, his wife being curious, looked inside and found a heap of gold.
 In gratitude, she built a temple named Gadarmath, i.e. the math (temple) of the gadaria.
 Beglar19 narrates an extended and slightly changed version of the legend.
 In his version, when the shepherd reached his house, he took out the corn received from the sage and threw that over the cow dung cakes on the floor shouting for this I have nearly killed myself.
 Later in the evening when his wife took one cow dung cake for fire, the cake turned into gold.
 The shepherd overjoyed went back to the cave to thank the sage, but the latter was nowhere to be found.
 The shepherd built this temple and caused his and his wife’s statues to be set up.
 It was believed by the locals that the lions over the gateway were the guardians of the buried treasure of that shepherd and whoever could hit the spot these lions are watching will be able to retrieve that treasure.

 The temple faces north and is approached through a long pathway to a staircase leading a visitor to a large and spacious platform.
 The staircase is adorned with a majestic entrance torana that now has only one pillar intact.
 The nineteenth-century CE photographs show the torana was much intact and in a better state of preservation.
 The presence of bracket sculptures over the torana pillars reminds us of the great doorways of the Sanchi main stupa and that also led the early explorers to suggest that the temple was of Buddhist origins.
 The main temple is constructed over the platform and it is surrounded by seven subsidiary shrines, all built over the same platform.
 Earlier accounts of the site mention only one subsidiary temple survived, however, now all have been restored to some state of preservation.
 The seven temples are arranged around the main central shrine, one each at the four corners and one each in the east, south, and west facing the bhadra-niche of the temple.
-The main shrine contains an oblong garbha-grha, antarala, mandapa resting over four pillars with lateral balconies, and an ardha-mandapa (entrance porch).
+The main shrine contains an oblong garbha-grha, antarala, a mandapa resting over four pillars with lateral balconies, and an ardha-mandapa (entrance porch).
 The shikhara of the temple is a later structure largely assembled utilizing the heterogeneous fragments from the other nearby structures.
 As the temple has a rectangular garbha-grha, originally it must be supporting a valabhi shikhara, and the present shikhara does not follow that original form.
 It is also suggested that the temple was originally a hypaethral without any roof as required for a yogini temple.20

 The temple vimana follows pancha-ratha pattern at the sides while at the back it is an extended version of the pancha-ratha due to the rectangular shape of the garbha-grha.
 Pedimented niches are provided over the adhishthana in two courses, the lower course only has niches on the bhadra position and the upper course has niches on the bhadra as well as the karna positions.
 The jangha has two bhadra niches in the south while only one bhadra niche in the east and the west.
 All these niches are empty except the one in the west that has a restored image of Ganesha.
 Niches in the prati-ratha offset have dikpalas however only a few are present and placed in an irregular order.
 Among the dikpalas we see Agni, Yama, Nrrtti, and Ishana.
 One prati-ratha niche has an image of Ganesha instead of a dikpala.
 This suggests that the distribution of the images was disturbed during restoration.
 The garbha-grha doorway has six shakhas (bands) and is exquisitely carved with various sculptures.
 At the bottom of the doorjambs are the river goddesses, Ganga and Yamuna standing over their respective vahanas.
 They are accompanied by female dvarapalas suggesting that the shrine was dedicated to a goddess.
 This is also evident as a goddess is placed over the lalata-bimba of the door lintel.
 She is four-armed and carries a sword, a shield, a bow, and a kamandalu (water vessel).
 As a lion is shown seated next to her right foot, she may be identified with Durga as suggested by Cousens.
 Two additional male dvarapalas are placed at either end of the entrance doorway, the dvarapala on the right is a form of Mahakala.
 An interesting feature of the doorway is two lintels on top depicting war scenes involving elephants, horses with riders, and footmen.
 This is very important as the temple was dedicated to a set of yoginis and these goddesses are invoked for victories in war and the depiction of war scenes over the temple lintel is apt in such case.
 The interior of the garbha-grha has a continuous line of pedestals running along its back and side walls.
 This platform has forty-two grooves or holes.
 Eighteen statues of various goddesses have been found here.
 These statues have tenons at the bottom that would allow them to be fitted over the platform.
 Thus, this temple falls under the category of forty-two yogini temples as suggested by Vidya Dehejia21 and she assigns the temple to 950-1000 CE.
 R D Trivedi22 assigns the temple to the last quarter of the ninth century CE comparing it to the frame of other Pratihara period temples of central India.